 – Julie Dockery, EdD, Chief Diversity Officer, Benedictine University

-Jones’ visit left a lasting impact on the Benedictine community, inspiring students, staff, and faculty alike to continue working toward a more inclusive and just society.
+Justin Jones inspired the BenU community and left a lasting impact, encouraging students, staff, and faculty alike to continue working toward a more inclusive and just society.